Lucas Macedo

-Lucas Macedo (born 21 October 2003) is a Brazilian professional footballer who plays as a forward for Amora, on loan from Guarani.
+Lucas Macedo (born 21 October 2003) is a Brazilian professional footballer who plays as a forward for Spartak Pleven, on loan from Guarani.

-Career
+Club career

-In 2022 Macedo moved from Brazil to Portugal in order to move to European football.
+In 2022, Macedo moved from Brazil to Portugal in order to move to European football.
 He was part of Leixões academy, until moving to Vasco da Gama Vidigueira.
-In January 2024 he joined Bulgarian Second League team Chernomorets Balchik on trials.
+In January 2024, he joined Bulgarian Second League team Chernomorets Balchik on trials.
 Month later he was announced as the new signing of the Third League team Fratria.
 The team won promotion and Macedo scored five goals, but was released from the club in July 2024.
 He joined the Greek low division team Karava Piraeus.
-In February 2025 he spend a trials with Portuguese Belenenses and later returned to his home country and spend a trial with Guarani and in March joined the team officially.
+In February 2025, he spend a trials with Portuguese Belenenses and later returned to his home country and spend a trial with Guarani and in March joined the team officially.
 He made his professional debut for the team in a league match against Caxias on 29 April 2025.